jalinmayberry/Home-SOC-Lab/PART 2.md

 ---

-### Summary
+## Summary

-In Part 2, we configured AWS S3 and Splunk HEC as destinations in our Home SOC Lab.
-This setup provides a robust data pipeline that combines long-term storage with real-time monitoring capabilities.
+In Part 2, we completed the foundational setup of our Home SOC Lab by configuring essential destinations: AWS S3 for long-term storage and Splunk HEC for real-time log analysis.
+With this configuration, we now have a robust data pipeline that enables both archival and immediate analysis of our security logs, giving us a complete view of our home environment.

-Next, we’ll explore analyzing and visualizing data with Splunk to enhance our SOC setup.
-Stay tuned for further insights!
+### What We Accomplished:
+- Set up an AWS S3 bucket and IAM policies to securely store logs in the cloud.
+- Configured a Splunk instance on Docker, making it accessible for real-time monitoring and alerting.
+- Created necessary indexes and an HTTP Event Collector (HEC) in Splunk to receive logs from Cribl.
+- Configured Cribl destinations and routes to forward logs to both S3 and Splunk, ensuring both long-term storage and real-time analysis capabilities.

+With this setup, our Home SOC Lab is now fully functional and ready to handle core logging and monitoring tasks.
+However, there are plenty of opportunities to expand its capabilities.
+In future walkthroughs, we’ll explore ideas like integrating alerting and automated responses, adding more data sources, creating detailed dashboards, and enhancing log parsing for specific use cases.

+The lab may be complete in its core form, but these upcoming enhancements will allow us to refine and extend its functionality.
+Stay tuned for additional guides and walkthroughs to help you take your Home SOC Lab to the next level!

+---